 - Level 1 Unadjusted quoted prices in active markets for identical assets or liabilities; - Level 2 Inputs other than quoted prices that are observable for the asset or liability either directly or indirectly; and - Level 3 Inputs that are not based on observable market data.

-The fair value of the Company's receivables and accounts payable and accrued liabilities approximates their carrying value because of the short-term nature of the financial instruments.
-The Company's cash and cash equivalents are measured at fair value using Level 1 inputs.
+The fair value of the Company's cash and cash equivalents, receivables and accounts payable and accrued liabilities approximates their carrying value because of the short-term nature of the financial instruments.